Parañaque: Demographics

+As of the 2024 census, Parañaque has a population of 703,245, with a density of 15,100 inhabitants per square kilometre or 39,110 inhabitants per square mile.

+Demonym

+Residents of Parañaque are called Parañaqueño.

 Language

 The native languages of Parañaque are Tagalog and Spanish, Parañaque being the natal place of the great Filipino writer Manuel Bernabe, but the majority of the residents can understand and speak English, and the use and knowledge of Spanish in Parañaque is now almost non-existent.